Why does Sam Kneller think he can help you answer the question, how would you bring peace and prosperity to the Earth?

 He ended up spending time in Western Europe and wound up settling, more or less, in the UK where he met Sam Kneller’s mother, who was of Chinese descent, and soon after he came on the scene.

-The particularity of Sam’s writing finds its origin in Johannesburg, South Africa, when he was 11 years old.
+The particularity of Sam’s writing finds its origin in Johannesburg, South Africa when he was 11 years old.
 That’s when he attended Hebrew classes at 7:00 am, before his regular classes in school.
-He learned the alphabet and readings, which, because of their foreign nature, are difficult to learn when your older.
-At 16, he spent a couple of years in Israel and learned to speak Hebrew.
-This basic knowledge has helped him immensely in his quest to help students unlock Bible meaning.
+He learned the alphabet and readings, which, because of their foreign nature, are difficult to learn when you’re older.
+What he enjoyed was the grammar.
+So, even when he moved from South Africa to Vancouver, Canada, after a short stint in Madrid, though the vocabulary was lost, the grammar and the ability to read Hebrew stayed.